 Joel Tuhy has been a full-time resident of Utah since 1980, and of Moab since 1992.
 He and his wife Cathy, married in 1982, have two grown sons.
 Joel earned an M.S. degree in 1981 from the University of Idaho.
 He is a self-described amateur naturalist, and his greatest interest and specialty (to the extent that he has one) is plants.
 This interest extends to relationships between plants and their habitats, which leads to companion interests in the geology, soils, weather, and even (for crying out loud) animals of the Colorado Plateau.
 Joel enjoys photography and prefers to use film with manual camera bodies and lenses.
 His favorite subjects are wildflowers, rising or setting full moons, and repeat views through-the-seasons of Moab-area scenes.

 Shawn has lived a full and varied life.
 For twenty years of his adult life he worked in the construction industry in varying capacities from day laborer to vice president of design and construction, overseeing the construction of hotels throughout North America and the Caribbean.
-Upon the birth of his only child Alta, and with the support and encouragement of his wife, Shawn took what was once an avocational activity, hardshell kayaking, and turned it into the vocation of boatman.
+Upon the birth of his only child, Alta, Shawn took what was once an avocational activity, hardshell kayaking, and turned it into the vocation of boatman.
 Shawn now has twenty five years or so on the river, in locations throughout the Pacific Northwest, Interior West and Southeastern United States.
-Shawn’s collegiate education includes undergraduate studies in Philosophy and graduate studies in Humanities.
-When not reviewing the philosophical works of Martin Heidegger or Zen philosopher Dogen, Shawn is either making plans for, or enjoying, his next river trip with his wife and daughter.
+Shawn’s academic pursuits include undergraduate studies in Philosophy and graduate studies in Social Innovation and Sustainability.
+When not reviewing the philosophical works of Martin Heidegger or Zen philosopher Dogen, Shawn is either making plans for, or enjoying, his next river trip with his daughter.